-I have also posted FAQ about divorce in Germany, child custody law in Germany, inheritance law in Germany, German citizenship law, about international child abduction and about how to work with me as your lawyer.
+I have also posted FAQ about divorce in Germany, child custody law in Germany, inheritance law in Germany, the right to freedom of movement within the EU, German citizenship law, about international child abduction and about how to work with me as your lawyer.
 You can see the full list of FAQ on my website.

 1. I feel that my human rights have been violated in or by Germany.
 Can I seek redress against this?